Mortgages & Loans

 If you believe an EIDL loan was fraudulently opened in your business’s name, call the SBA Office of the Inspector General’s hotline at 800-767-0385 or visit their website.

-If you suspect fraudulent activity related to your First Horizon EIDL, PPP loan or other service, contact our Customer Service at 800-382-5465.
+If you suspect fraudulent activity related to your First Horizon EIDL, PPP loan or other service, contact our Client Service at 800-382-5465.

 We’re closely monitoring this situation and will send additional communication if necessary.
 Thank you for being a client and working with us to protect you and your business from fraud.